Bitlocker-1 picoCTF 2025 Solution

 3. Step 3Mount with dislocker

-Point dislocker at the image with `-u "jacqueline"`, mount the generated dislocker-file loop device, and read flag.txt inside the mounted NTFS volume.
+mkdir the two mountpoints first.
+Point dislocker at the image with -u "jacqueline", then loop-mount the generated dislocker-file as NTFS. flag.txt sits at the root of the mounted volume.

 Learn more